Stenke/King-County-Housing-Regression-Analysis/README.md

 Additionally, you will find a cleaned data set where features are added and our final modeling data.

 ## Questions
+The following questions will guide our analysis and modeling as we look for opportunities for our business.

 1. What price range are catering towards?

 2. Are there specific locations where we should focus?